Portage home visitor

 - suggesting a programme of activities for the parents and child to practise together

-- providing an activity chart or notebook for parents to record their child's progress
+- showing parents how to use an activity chart or notebook to record their child's progress

 - writing progress reports and working with the parents to develop long-term goals.